-Effect of 5% fluoride varnish application on caries among school children in rural Brazil: a randomized controlled trial.
+Effect of 5% fluoride varnish application on caries among school children in rural Brazil: A randomized controlled trial

 To determine the efficacy of 5% sodium fluoride (NaF) varnish application in reducing caries increments in the permanent dentition of rural Brazilian school children over the course of 12 months.

 A double-blind, randomized, placebo-controlled trial was conducted with 379 children aged 7-14 years who attended three schools in Brazil between January 2006 and December 2007.
 During this period, each school was visited four times at 6-month interval for recruitment, dental examinations, and fluoride varnish applications.
 Recruited children were randomly assigned to either a treatment (5% NaF varnish, n = 198) or a control group (placebo, n = 181).
 Trained interviewers collected data on oral health habits and sociodemographic characteristics from the children.
 Information on the child's diet was collected through a 7-day food frequency diary.
 Caries examinations were conducted using the International Caries Detection and Assessment System (ICDAS).
 The efficacy of fluoride varnish application on caries prevention was reported as a preventive fraction (PF).
 Crude caries increments of decayed and filled surfaces (DFS) were compared between fluoride varnish and placebo groups.
 A generalized linear model (GLM) was constructed to test the differences in DFS increments between the groups after accounting for confounding factors.